GAM-team/GAM/README.md

   send as address, labels, and features.
 * delegating mailboxes and calendars to other users
 * modifying calendar access rights for users and resource calendars.
-* auditing user accounts and mailboes
+* auditing user accounts and mailboxes
-* monitoring incoming and outgoing email
 * generating detailed reports for users, groups, resources, account activity, email clients, and quotas.

 Downloads
 ---------
-You can download current GAM from the [GitHub Releases] page.
+You can download the current GAM release from the [GitHub Releases] page.

 Documentation
 ------------------
-The GAM documentation is currently hosted in the [GitHub Wiki]
+The GAM documentation is hosted in the [GitHub Wiki]

 Mailing List / Discussion group
 -------------------------------